chen-yingfa/qingshu/docs/dev/code_style.md

 - No trailing spaces.
 - No newline before opening brace.
 - A line should not exceed 80 characters.
+- No semicolon at the end of a line.

 ## Naming